Zanskar district

-Zanskar, Zahar (locally) or Zangskar, is the southwestern region of Kargil district in the Indian union territory of Ladakh.
-The administrative centre of Zanskar is Padum.
+Zanskar, Zahar (locally) or Zangskar, is a district and region in the Union Territory of Ladakh in India.
 Zanskar, together with the rest of Ladakh, was briefly a part of the kingdom of Western Tibet called Ngari Khorsum.
 Zanskar lies 250 km south of Kargil City on NH301.

 In August 2024, the Ministry of Home Affairs announced that Zanskar will become a district in Ladakh by 2028.
+On 27th April 2026, Zanskar became a new district, with headquarters at Padum.

 Etymology

-Zanskar (ཟངས་དཀར་ zangs dkar) appears as “Zangskar” mostly in academic studies in social sciences (anthropology, gender studies), reflecting the Ladakhi pronunciation, although the Zanskari pronunciation is Zãhar.
+Zanskar (ཟངས་དཀར་) appears as "Zangskar" mostly in academic studies in social sciences (anthropology, gender studies), reflecting the Ladakhi pronunciation, although the Zanskari pronunciation is Zãhar (IPA: //zãː.har//).
 Older geographical accounts and maps may use the alternate spelling "Zaskar".
 An etymological study (Snellgrove and Skorupsky, 1980) of the name reveals that its origin might refer to the natural occurrence of copper in this region, the Tibetan word for which is "Zangs".
 The second syllable however seems to be more challenging as it has various meanings: "Zangs-dkar" (white copper), "Zangs-mkhar" (copper palace), or "Zangs-skar" (copper star).
 Others claim it derives from zan = copper + skar = valley.
 John Crook (1994) partly shares this interpretation but suggests that the origin of this name might also be "Zan-mKhar" (food palace), because the staple food crops are so abundant in an otherwise rather arid region.
 The locally accepted spelling of the name in Tibetan script is zangs-dkar.

 Some of the religious scholars of the district, also cited by Snellgrove and Skorupsky (1980) and Crook (1994), hold that it was originally "bzang-dkar", meaning good (or beautiful) and white.
 "Good" would refer to the triangular shape of the Padum plain, the triangle being the symbol of Dharma and religion; "white" would refer to the simplicity, goodness, and religious inclinations of the native population.

 History

 The first traces of human activity in Zanskar seem to go back as far as the Bronze Age.
 Petroglyphs attributed to that period suggest that their creators were hunters on the steppes of central Asia, living between Kazakhstan and China.
-It is suspected that an Indo-European population known as the Mon might then have lived in this region, before mixing with or being replaced by the next settlers, the Dards.
+It is suggested that an Indo-European population known as the Mon might then have lived in this region, before mixing with or being replaced by the next settlers, the Dards.
 Early Buddhism coming from Kashmir spread its influence in Zanskar, possibly as early as 200 BC.
 The earliest monuments date from the Kushan period.
 After this eastward propagation of Buddhism, Zanskar and large parts of the Western Himalaya were overrun in the 7th century by the Tibetans, who imposed their then animistic Bön religion.